FHNW-IVGI/Geoharvester/README.md

 ##### Cannot start application

-- Check if conda environment is set up and running `conda info --envs` (active environment with asterik \*)
+- Check if conda environment is set up and running by typing `conda info --envs` (active environment with asterik \*)

-##### Can`t resolve geopanda import
+##### Can`t resolve dependencies

 - Is the package installed? (run `conda list` in your activated conda env)
+- Close and reopen VSCode, sometimes it gets stuck on changes in the terminal
 - You might need to switch your Python interpreter in VS Code (bottom right corner, click on it, select anaconda version "geoharvester")
-- This might happen because of the old env version still being there, delete env folder as we now use conda instead
+- This might happen because of the old env version still being there, delete env folder as we now rely on conda instead